nuralogix/anura-web-core-sdk-sample-app/README.md

 ## Contact

-For questions, issues, or support, please reach out to our product support team.
+For questions, issues, or support, please contact to product support team via our Support Portal.

-Our support team is available to assist you with any inquiries regarding the Anura Web Core SDK and the sample applications.